nllz/IRTF-HRPC/draft-guidelines.md

 Document Status
 ===============

+This RG document is currently documenting best practices and guidelines for human rights reviews of networking protocols and other Internet-Drafts and RFCs

 Acknowledgements
 ================

 Thanks to:
 - Corinne Cath for work on {{RFC8280}}.
 - Theresa Engelhard and the hrpc list for suggestions.
+- The Human Rights Review Team for implementing the guidelines and helping them improve.

 Security Considerations
 =======================